 How does my diesel claim work?

-There are emissions experts who can help you with your diesel claim.
-First off, though, you’ll have to visit ClaimExperts.co.uk to verify if you are qualified to file a claim.
+Some emissions experts can help you with your diesel claim.
+First, you must visit ClaimExperts.co.uk to verify your qualifications to file a claim.
 They have all the information you need to confidently bring your carmaker to court.